daireto/base-clean-arch-fastapi/README.md

 1. Check the [commits guidelines](COMMITS.md).
 2. Follow the existing architecture patterns.
-3. Add tests for new functionality.
+3. Add tests for new functionality using `pytest`.
 4. Use type hints throughout.
 5. Run linting with `ruff` before committing.